launchdarkly/terraform-provider-launchdarkly/website/docs/index.html.markdown

 # LaunchDarkly Provider

 [LaunchDarkly](https://launchdarkly.com/) is a continuous delivery platform that provides feature flags as a service and allows developers to iterate quickly and safely.
-The LaunchDarkly provider is used to interact with the LaunchDarkly resources, such as project, environments, feature flags and more.
-The provider needs to be configured with the proper credentials before it can be used.
+Use the LaunchDarkly provider to interact with LaunchDarkly resources, such as projects, environments, feature flags, and more.
+You must configure the provider with the proper credentials before you can use it.

-Use the navigation to the left to read about the available resources.

 ## Example Usage